kbrmedia/Premium-URL-Shortener/README.md

 Premium-URL-Shortener
 =====================

-Plugin and modification done to Premium URL Shortener
+This repository is used to share plugins, languages and other stuff for verified buyers.
+You can buy Premium URL Shortener for only $20 at http://gempixel.com/buy/short